-There is only one hyperbaric chamber in Vanuatu, located in Port Vila.
+There is one hyperbaric chamber, located in Port Vila.
 Many of the popular dive sites are located on other islands.
 If there is a diving accident, it may take several hours to reach facilities.
 Rescue and emergency services are much less comprehensive than in Australia.

 Vanuatu experiences cyclones, flooding, volcanic activity, earthquakes and tsunamis.
 If a natural disaster occurs, or a warning is issued:

 Stay up-to-date on weather conditions and forecasts, natural disaster watches and warnings throughout your stay and plan accordingly.
 Monitor local and regional weather and disaster sites:

 If you're travelling during cyclone season, or after a natural disaster, contact your tour operator to check whether tourist services at your planned destination have been affected.

 Cyclones and severe weather